simnomceu/enhanced_premake/README.md

 	|- premake5.exe
 ```
 ### Creating a premake solution
-The basic code to create a premake solution using EnhancedPremake is the following:
+The basic code to create a Premake5 solution using EnhancedPremake is the following:
 ```lua
 #!lua